Magic Boy (film): The MGM version

 In the English language version, Metro-Goldwyn-Mayer left most of the original songs with Japanese language lyrics.
 Since the creators of the English version preferred to liken Sasuke to the public perception of samurai, who were viewed as heroic, as opposed to the ninja, who were viewed as "sinister spies and assassins," MGM's publicity incorrectly claimed that The Adventures of the Little Samurai was the Japanese title of the film.
 This despite the movie poster's accurate display of the actual title.

 Video game

 A video game titled Shōnen Sarutobi Sasuke (also known as Sasuke Ninja Boy) was released by Sunsoft for the Super Famicom in 1994.

 Reception

 According to animation historian Jerry Beck, the film exhibited Toei Animation's effort to use the "Disney formula of presenting a traditional folktale with songs and plenty of cute animals."

 Home media

-Much like another MGM film, Night of the Lepus, the film never had a VHS release from MGM.
-Eventually in 2014, Warner Home Video released the MGM dub of the film on DVD for the first time as a Warner Archive title.
+In 2014, Warner Home Video released the MGM dub of the film on DVD for the first time as a Warner Archive title.